laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO
 ### Large prio

+- Only appState can be listened to for workouts => refact hold_tab.
+Explain when drawing my diagram that it's quite intricate and it adds a lot of overhead if you want every widget to have it's own viewModel and not depend on others.
+It gets messy real fast with Provider lol.
+Bloc would have been better.

+NOPE GOT IT WRONG.
+NEED THE DIAGRAM LOL.
+Need to distuingish between editWorkout and newWorkout.

 - Draw diagram when all is refactored. => DO THIS THOUGH
 - Design screens for progress and the actual hang timer (don't forget to play sounds that notify you which grip and pocket is next).
 - Add board selection.
 Only beastmaker1000 atm.